rackerlabs/technical-blog/_posts/2016-11-08-Information-Design-and-Development-presents-RPC-Ov13.1.md

 published: true
 categories:
   - DevOps
+  - aws
 ---

 Information Design and Documentation Presents RPCO v13.1!

 <!-- more -->

 At Rackspace, our Information Design and Documentation team partners with all Rackers and external contributors to create content for internal and external use.
 We are currently engaged with the Cloud offerings, Dedicated Hosting, internal tools/portals, the customer-facing
 [How-To article collection](https://support.rackspace.com/how-to/),
 the [OpenStack Innovation Center](https://osic.org/),